As you probably know by now, I have a pumpkin problem. As in I love it, too much.

 - Grease the pie pan with coconut oil (I do this with a paper towel)

 - Add the ingredients for the crust in a medium bowl and mix until combined.
 Press the crust into the bottom and sides of the pie pan so there is an even layer of crust.

 - Place the crust into the oven and bake for 10-15 minutes.

-- Add the eggs, honey and maple syrup to the blender.
+- Add the eggs, honey and agave nectar to the blender.
 Blend these for 2-3 minutes until the mixture is smooth.
 Add water to the blender if the combination is too think for your blender.

 - Add the remaining ingredients to the blender and blend until combined.

 - Pull the pie crust out, and let it come to room temperature.
 Once it has, pour the filling into the crust, making sure the top of the pie is even.

 - Bake for 1hr 15 minutes.
 Allow pie to cool before slicing and enjoy!